-Our client, Logistical Building Services work with Barratt London on their exciting, sustainable housing development project in New Mill Quarter, Greater London.
+Our client, works with Barratt London on their exciting, sustainable housing development project in Greater London.

 The project is a mixed-use development, providing new homes, a supermarket, retail facilities, a health facility, community and recreational facilities.
 When completed, the development will boast 562 apartments, 80 assisted living apartments, and 163 houses.